Prince Harry & Meghan Markle Rejected By Queen Elizabeth After This Heartfelt Request

 This evening, The Duke and Duchess of Sussex attended #TheLionKing European premiere in London at the Odeon Theatre.
 In celebration of the film’s release, The Walt Disney Company announced #ProtectThePride, a global conservation campaign to support efforts protecting the rapidly diminishing lion population across Africa.
 As a part of their commitment to this cause, Disney also made a donation to The Duke of Sussex’s upcoming environment & community initiative which will be formally announced this autumn.
 The Duke and Duchess are committed to advancing conservation efforts across Africa and around the world, and working with communities to ensure a sustainable future for the planet.
 This evening Their Royal Highnesses had the pleasure of meeting the cast and creative team behind the film, as well as supporters of @africanparksnetwork, of which The Duke is President.
 Photo credit: PA images / Getty images – Chris Jackson

-After Markle and the prince announced the former Suits star was pregnant with the couple’s first child in October 2018, they set out to renovate the home, which was in dire need of repairs.
+After Markle and the prince announced that the former Suits star was pregnant with their first child in October 2018, they set out to renovate the home, which was in dire need of repairs.

 Ken Wharfe, former royal protection officer to Princess of Wales and the royal family, stated to The Mirror that the property is exposed on almost every side.
 He cited that costs to the British taxpayer could have been substantially avoided if the couple decided to remain at Harry’s former bachelor home, which had two bedrooms, at Kensington Palace.